nodejs/admin/Moderation-Policy.md

   indefinitely, and reporting accounts to GitHub.
 * Accounts that are reasonably believed to be bots (other than bots authorized by both TSC and CommComm) are subject to immediate Blocking.
+* Collaborators have broad authority to use the Hide feature in the GitHub interface for blatantly off-topic posts by non-Collaborators.

 ### Temporary Interaction Limits